Draconizations/LnzLive/GUIDE.md

 Don't forget to hit save or apply changes to see the results!

-> *Loading and saving LNZ data of game files directly is a **planned feature**.*
+> Note: *Loading and saving LNZ data of game files directly is a **planned feature**.*

 ## Help!
 It crashes when I do X!

-LnzLive is definitely a work in progress!
+LnzLive is a work in progress!
 Please make regular backups of your LNZ files.

-Raise an issue in the GitHub repository if you have a bug or suggestion to report, so that can be tracked and resolved.
+If you encounter a bug or have a suggestion, please raise an issue in the GitHub repository so it can be tracked and resolved.

 ## File Tree
-You can either start from a preset LNZ file under `Examples` in the file tree (left-hand panel) by double-clicking to load, or paste LNZ copied from a pet file (`.pet`, `.baby`) or breed file (`.dog`, `.cat`) into the text editor (right-hand panel).

-To load your own LNZ file, open in LNZPro, paste the contents into the editor, and hit `Apply Changes` or save (`CRTL+S`) to refresh the pet view.
-These will appear under `Local Storage` in the file tree, and can be right-clicked to rename or make backups, which is recommended.
+The file tree on the left panel allows you to manage your LNZ files.

+- **Examples:** Contains preset LNZ files you can double-click to load.

+- **Local Storage:** Stores LNZ files that you have saved from the editor.

+- **Local Textures:** Shows custom texture BMP files you have imported.
+A thumbnail preview of your texture will also show here.

+- **Local Palettes:** Shows custom palette PNG files you have imported.
+Double-clicking on a palette will apply to the current LNZ file.

-Once you have a LNZ file saved under `Local Storage`, you can right-click the file to see some options.
-While a file is loaded, you can hit `Back Up` to save a copy of the file named `{filename}_backup.lnz`.
-Note, this will overwrite any existing file of that name.
-You can also rename or delete files.
+Once you have an LNZ file saved under Local Storage, you can right-click it to see more options:

+- **Back Up:** Creates a copy of the file named `{filename}_backup_#.lnz`.
+LnzLive keeps the three most recent backups.

+- **Rename:** Changes the name of the LNZ file.

+- **Delete:** Removes the LNZ file permanently.

+For any LNZ, BMP, or PNG file, you can right-click and choose "Copy Filename" to get the file prefix for easy pasting into LNZ.

 ## Menu Options

 ### File

-- Import LNZ / BMP / PNG
+- **Import LNZ / BMP / PNG:** Load LNZ files or custom texture/palette image files from your computer.

 ### Edit

-- Capture Head Shot
+- **Capture Head Shot:** Captures the current animation frame and camera angle and writes it to the `[Head Shot]` section of the LNZ with helpful comments.

 ### Tool

+#### Auto Paintballer

+The `Auto Paintballer` is tool for procedurally generating either simple spots, complex patterns, or intricate fractals using `[Paintballz]`, which get placed according to selected distribution modes.

+**Common Properties:**

+These settings are used by most distribution modes.

+- **Affected Ballz:** A comma-separated list of ball numbers (or ranges, e.g., `1,5,10-15`) that paintballs can be attached to.
+- **Number of Spots:** The total number of spots, which could comprise multiple paintballz, to generate.
+- **Size Min/Max:** The random size range for each paintball.
+- **Color/Outline Color List:** Comma-separated lists of color indices (or ranges, e.g., `150-159,180-189,214`) to be used for the fill and outline of the paintballs.
+- **Outline Type Min/Max:** The random range for the outline type.
+- **Fuzz Min/Max:** The random range for fuzziness.
+- **Texture List:** A comma-separated list of texture IDs to apply.
+Use -1 for no texture.
+- **Group:** The group number to assign to the generated paintballs.
+- **Anchored:** If checked, the paintballs will be anchored.

+**Distribution Modes:**

+This dropdown determines the algorithm used to place paintballs.

+- Uniform: Places paintballs randomly across the entire surface.
+- Spiral: Arranges paintballs in a spiral pattern around the pet.
+- Star: Creates starburst patterns with configurable points and ray length.
+- Horizontal/Vertical Bands: Confines paintball placement to distinct bands.
+- Grid/Checkerboard: Arranges paintballs in a grid or checkerboard pattern.
+- Random Walk: Each new paintball is placed near the previous one, creating winding paths.
+- Clustered: Groups paintballs into tight, randomly placed clusters.
+- Pole/Equator-Focused: Concentrates paintballs at the top/bottom or the middle of the pet.
+- Halfie: Restricts paintballs to one half of the pet along a selected axis (X, Y, or Z) and size (positive or negative).
+- Bullseye: Creates concentric rings of different colors.
+- Stripes: Generates organic, wavy stripes using noise.
+You can control the frequency, scale, distortion, and thickness.
+- Leopard: Creates irregular, ringed spots.
+You can control the spot radius, irregularity, and how complete the rings are.
+Use "Paired Colors" to define ordered outer/inner colors from your color list (e.g., `155,45,185,45` will only sample 155 outer / 45 inner and 185 outer / 45 inner if "Paired Colors" is checked; otherwise, random pairs will be drawn).
+- Rainbow: Generates multi-color arcs of paintballz.
+You can control the angle, curvature, width, and length of the arcs.
+- Fractal: A powerful mode using Lindenmayer system aka turtle-walking procedure for generating complex, self-repeating patterns.

+    - *Preset:* Choose a classic fractal like Dragon Curve, Sierpinski Triangle, or Barnsley Fern to see how it works.
+Select "Custom" to define your own rules.
+	- *Generate Random:* When "Custom" preset is selected, this button creates a new, randomized (but valid) rules for you to experiment with making new fractals.
+	- *Axiom:* The starting string for the fractal (e.g., `F`).
+	- *Rules:* The replacement rules, one per line (e.g., `F=F+G`).
+The allowed characters are `F`, `G`, `A`, `B`, `X`, `+`, `-`, `[, ]`.
+The *Axiom* and *Rules* fields are only editable when the "Custom" preset is selected.
+	- *Iterations:* How many times to apply the rules.
+Higher numbers create more complex patterns.
+	- *Angle:* The angle in degrees for turning commands (`+` or `-`).
+Each preset comes with a recommended angle.

+	The Lindenmayer system works by starting with a string of characters (the *Axiom*) and repeatedly replacing characters according to a set of *Rules*.
+This process, called iteration, creates a long and complex string of commands.
+This string is then used to guide a "turtle" that moves across the ballz surface, placing paintballz along the pattern.

+	The basic commands are:

+	`F`, `G`, `A`, `B`: Move forward and draw a paintball.

+	`X`: A placeholder character used in rules that could replace it.
+It does not draw any paintballz itself.

+	`+`: Turn right by the specified *Angle*.

+	`-`: Turn left by the specified *Angle*.

+	`[`: Save the current position and direction (creates a branch).

+	`]`: Return to the last saved position and direction (ends a branch).

-- View Palette
+#### View Palette

+Pops open a numbered preview of the paletted color index matching whichever game species and color palette is loaded currently.

-- Recolor Menu
+#### Recolor Menu

+The Recolor Menu can be used to quickly recolor ballz, paintballz, and linez.
+Enter the color mappings you want to apply (e.g., 35 -> 15).
+Use the checkboxes to select to which LNZ elements to apply the color swap.

 ### Mode

 #### Select Mode

-In `Select Mode`, hovering over ballz will report their index # and double clicking, or pressing the following keys, will jump you to relevant sections in the LNZ text editor.
+In `Select Mode`, hovering over ballz will report their index # and double clicking, or pressing the following keys, will jump you to relevant sections and entries in the LNZ text editor.

 - **Z** or **B**: go directly to the LNZ line defining ballz in `[Ball Info]` or `[Add Ball]`.
 - **X** or **M**: cycle through `[Move]` lines that affect this ball.
 If none are found, goes to the `[Move]` header.